Hargreaves Music Building, Rm 413b

 Mei Zhong, D.M.A.

 Dr. Mei Zhong, soprano, currently serves on faculty of Ball State University as Professor of Voice.
-She earned Doctor of Musical Arts in Vocal Performance and Literature from the University of Illinois at Urbana-Champaign, Master of Fine Arts in Vocal Performance and Practices from the University of California at Los Angeles, Bachelor of Arts in Piano Performance from Hunan Teachers’ University and Vocal Performance diploma for advanced study from Shanghai Conservatory of Music.
-Previously, Dr. Zhong taught at Idaho State University and Hunan Teachers’ University.
-She has served as Lecture Professor, Honorary Professor and Guest Professor in many universities in China since 1999.
+She earned Doctor of Musical Arts in Vocal Performance and Literature from the University of Illinois Urbana-Champaign, Master of Fine Arts in Vocal Performance and Practices from the University of California, Los Angeles, Bachelor of Arts in Piano Performance from Hunan Normal University and Vocal Performance diploma for advanced study from Shanghai Conservatory of Music.
+Prior to Ball State University, Dr. Zhong taught at Idaho State University and Hunan Normal University.
+She has served as Lecture Professor, Honorary Professor and Guest Professor at several universities in China since 1999.
 Dr. Zhong is a member of the Committee on International Initiatives of the College Music Society.

 In addition to teaching Applied Voice at Ball State University at doctoral, masters and undergraduate levels, Dr. Zhong has taught courses such as Vocal Pedagogy, Vocal Literature, and Introduction to Piano.
 Many of her students have placed in vocal competitions, as well as successfully assumed teaching positions at universities in both the U.S. and China.

-As an opera singer and concert soloist, Dr. Zhong has performed extensively in China and the United States.
+As an opera singer and concert soloist, Dr. Zhong has performed extensively in China, the United States and Europe.
 For seven years, she was an opera singer and accordionist at Hengyang Baihua Theater, an Opera and Dance Theater in Hunan, China, performing in surrounding cities, and on local television and radio stations.
 While studying at UCLA, she was filmed by the Central China Documentary Film of Beijing.

-A number of her articles, books and recordings have been published, several of which have been reviewed by NATS Journal of Singing.
+Dr. Zhong has prolific publications including scholarly journal articles, books and recordings, several of which have been reviewed by NATS Journal of Singing.
 An active teacher, singer and scholar, Dr. Zhong has given many master classes, lecture recitals and presentations at institutions, conferences and festivals internationally, such as in Australia, Costa Rica, Canada, China, Finland, France, Ireland, Italy, Spain, Thailand, Taiwan, Trinidad, Sweden and the United States.
 In 2009, she presented a lecture-recital at the International Congress of Voice Teachers in Paris, France.
 In 2013, she presented a lecture-recital at the International Congress of Voice Teachers in Brisbane, QLD, Australia.
 In 2014, she presented her paper at the Ninth International Conference on the Arts in Society, in Rome, Italy.
 In 2015, she gave a lecture-recital at the International Conference of College Music Society held in Sweden and Finland.
 Dr. Zhong has presented at over 50 conferences worldwide.

 In 2007, Dr. Zhong was invited to San Diego to be one of the four master teachers from the US and Canada for the National Association of Teachers of Singing Winter Workshop, Around the World--Art Song from the Four Corners, where she presented three sessions of Chinese Diction, Repertoire, and a master class.
 In the same year, she was one of the adjudicators for the China Higher Education in Music-National Vocal Competition of Vocal Instructors and Graduate Students held in Nanjing.